kevinhwong1/KevinHWong_Notebook/_posts/2023-10-24-Direct-RNA-sequencing-on-Oxford-Nanopore-MinION-Protocol.md

 * Mix thoroughly by flicking the tube to avoid unwanted shearing
 * Spin down briefly in a microfuge

-2. In a 0.2 ml thin-walled PCR tube, mix the reagents in the following order:
+2. Spin down all reagents and pipette mix.
+In a 0.2 ml thin-walled PCR tube, mix the reagents in the following order:

 |                 Reagent                | Volume (μl) |
 |:--------------------------------------:|:-----------:|